 The most important, and often overlooked, part of a fixed RFID asset tracking project is the RFID asset tag.
-This component of an asset tracking project allows you to receive and capture data instantly and effectively without line of sight required.
+This component of an asset tracking project allows you to receive and capture data instantly and effectively with RFID technology without requiring line of sight.

 In this article we are going to discuss: